 - cycling clothes (three days on the bike)

 - something to take notes with in the classroom

 How to Register:

-Download the info and registration form HERE.
+Download the info and registration form HERE to see a typical itinerary.
 Fill out the form and click submit in Adobe Acrobat or save the form and email it to me.
 You will receive a Paypal bill from Adventure Monkey via email.
 Once you submit payment – you’re registered.
 Easy peasy.

 $250 for the Friday to Sunday Tour which includes:

 - Climate-controlled cabin lodging with showers and beds (you provide bedding)

 - Meals* (Saturday - breakfast, lunch and dinner, Sunday - breakfast) at a healthy all you can eat buffet

 - 2-twoish hour photography classes with Eric Benjamin

 - 3 opportunities to ride (Friday, Saturday and Sunday with Saturday being the long ride)